 - Cabinets – the same reasons – darkness, safety, and there is access to food.

 Not all cockroaches leave their eggs.
 Some species carry the oothecae with them until they hatch.
 Others will carry them for a few hours or days and leave the eggs in a safe spot.
-German, Oriental and American leave their eggs, and they are all quite common in the UK.
+German, Oriental and American leave their eggs, and they are all quite common in different UK areas.

 Cockroaches posses unmatched survival skills and breed in huge numbers.
 They can also flatten their bodies to the extreme.
 This allows them to get inside your property through any cracks and holes in the structure.
 Walls, pipes, gutters, roof, doors, or even through air conditioning tubes often serve as an entrance.